 Also, there is virtually no room for character development.
 We hardly learn about the background and the motives of the elderly criminals.
 Instead the narrative focuses almost exclusively on the nuts and bolts of the actual crime and its aftermath (the police investigations).

-Michael Caine is very comfortable in the skin of an arrogant and insensitive burglar.
+Michael Caine is very comfortable in the skin of an arrogant and insensitive old man.
 His recent remarks about Brexit and criminality suggest that the actor has a certain disdain for the poor, and is entirely out-of-touch with the reality.
 He’s therefore a natural for the role.

 The music is catchy and groovy enough.
 The score consists mostly of strings very much à la Pink Panther, in an attempt to make the entire predicament very elegant and cool.
 Plus there are a few indie and pop songs thrown in.
 And yet another majesty comes along, and this time it’s a “queen”.
 Shirley Bassey delivers the final note as it becomes increasingly clear that justice is inescapable.
 But which song is it?
 Diamonds are forever?
 Or maybe Goldfinger?
 I’m afraid you will have to watch the film for the answer!

 King of Thieves is out in cinemas across the UK on Friday, September 14th.
 On VoD on Monday, January 14th (2019).
+On DVD and Blu-ray on Monday, January 21st.
 For a far more effective, humane and meaningful heist movie, watch American Animals (Bart Layton).